AjithSettu/Goodreads_Book_Review/README.md

 - similar_books

 # Business Insights to be identified
---What are the most popular books and authors?
+-What are the most popular books and authors?
 What about the most controversial?
---Which genres have the highest reader engagement?
+-Which genres have the highest reader engagement?
 What are their most popular books?
---Who are the highest-rated authors?
+-Who are the highest-rated authors?
 How have their works trended by publication year?
---Do longer reviews get more "helpful" votes?
+-Do longer reviews get more "helpful" votes?
 What about reviews with extreme ratings (1 or 5 stars)?

 ## Project Structure
 ``````